Reply

 !https://youtu.be/Cp7gdXCwvQI

-since the situation escalated so extremely in October I've been checking out their other releases and amazed by how amazing their entire catalog is
+since the situation escalated so extremely in October I've been checking out the other BLTNM (Al Nather label) releases and amazed by how amazing their entire catalog is.

-I mean it makes a lot of sense, hip-hop was born from resistance and especially as a reaction to racism, I was just never aware of much rap in Arabic (since then also found some sick Egyptian rappers through ZULI tho)
+I mean it makes a lot of sense, hip-hop was born from resistance and especially as a reaction to racism, I was just never aware of much rap in Arabic - I've since also found some overlap w the Egyptian club scene, Aphex Twin-cosigned ZULI (also hip hop + club producer) dropped an insane EP last year featuring Palestinians Dakn and Haykal.

-one of the things which impressed me most is how experimental their sound is, Muqata'a who's been given the title of the "godfather" of the Palestinian underground being at it for a decade+ now is also a rapper but a lot of his releases are instrumental Flylo type weird wonky electronics, mixed w club, glitch, vaporwave
+one of the things which impressed me most is how experimental their sound is, Muqata'a who's been given the title of the "godfather" of the Palestinian underground being at it for a decade+ now is also a rapper but a lot of his releases are instrumental FLYING LOTUS type weird wonky electronics, mixed w club, glitch, vaporwave - but all of it w uniquely Arabic flavor (his Boiler Room is one of the best BR's ever imo).

 he also mentored Jumud who's maybe the most fascinating artist in the scene to me just for being the most wildly experimental and versatile.